nraghuraman/Neurolex-Twilio-Integration/README.md

 In addition to the React frontend, this project was created with a Node.js/Express backend.

 I hope to add to this project in the future.
-Stay tuned for any updates!
+In particular, here are some potential areas for improvement:

+1. The UI for this web application is still fairly bare.
+I would be interested in making it more compelling and interesting to use without sacrificing the simplicity.
+2. The functionality is limited to the two uses listed above.
+There may be more use cases of Twilio in NeuroLex's products that I did not explore.